No matching results Documentation Forum

 Any old router will do

 Think Again!
-While it is more than likely that your new VoIP phone system will use many of the same protocols used by your existing LAN infrastructure, another of the common VoIP mistakes is to overlook that it is also equally likely that it is outdated and not optimised for transmitting voice traffic.
+While it is more than likely that your new VoIP phone system will use many of the same protocols used by your existing LAN infrastructure, another common VoIP mistake is to overlook the fact that it is also equally likely that it is outdated and not optimised for transmitting voice traffic.
 A top tip here, when implementing a VoIP phone system, it is strongly advisable to invest in good equipment to ensure that it will function correctly immediately as well as avoiding future issues.
 Tips on choosing the right equipment for your system include paying due attention to the size of the system, number of users/extensions as well as the expected call volumes.
 Moreover, when choosing your router, purchase a router that is business grade and has QoS (Quality of Service) among its features.
 QoS will ensure that your VoIP Calls are handled with the appropriate priority levels, thus ensuring that other users will not have a negative impact on call quality and the general smooth running of your VoIP system.

 Choosing the right Broadband Provider